Assured Shorthold Tenancy Agreement (AST)

 If so - the Tenancy Agreement must contain a prescribed form of acknowledgement under which the tenant agrees to pay off the Green Deal charge.

-If you fail to comply you may well have to repay the full Green Deal charge.
-The Green Deal has only recently been introduced so it will take time before there are many properties where energy efficiency improvements have been carried out giving Green Deal Finance.
-Green Deal Finance is repaid via a charge on the electricity meter.
+If you fail to comply you may well have to repay the full Green Deal charge at once rather than repaying via a charge on the electricity meter.

 Where a new tenant becomes the bill payer, they must be given a copy of the Energy Performance Certificate (EPC) giving details of the Green Deal before they view the property or at the first viewing and then sign the required acknowledgement in the Tenancy Agreement itself to say that they agree to pay the ongoing Green Deal charges.